 The rate at which banks in the foreign market lend dollars to one another.
 LIBOR varies by deposit maturity.
 A common interest rate index; one of the most valid barometers of the international cost of money.

 An insurance policy provision for payment of a claim to someone, other than the insured, who holds an insurable interest in the insured property.

-Factory-built or prefabricated housing, including mobile homes.
+Factory-built or prefabricated housing, including mobile homes and modular homes.

 The transfer of an interest in real property, given as security for the payment of a loan.

 Someone who accepts a fee to match mortgage customers with lenders.

 An agreement between lender and borrower detailing the terms of a mortgage loan such as interest rate, loan type, term, and amount.